react-epfl/chachachat/protocol.md

     }

 ### Sending a message
-The client provides his username and a message:
+The client provides a message:

     {
       name: 'sendMessage'